Part VII: Hurt

 “Do I get a drink too?
 I’ve had a very heavy day you know.”
 I said with a grin.

 “Eh, why not?”
 Ian said.
 “But just one.
 I know just what you want, you could always say I’m psychic even.”
 He went to the other side of the bar and began mixing stuff together.
 “And one Planter’s punch for my favorite daughter.”

 It wasn’t my first time trying alcohol.
 Ian was a cocktail connoisseur on his off days and he’d often let me have a sip of whatever he’d mixed.
-The tropical ones were my favorites, even if I had never actually gotten drunk.
+The tropical ones were my favorites, even if I had never actually gotten drunk, I just liked the way alcohol mixed with stuff.
 We sat for a moment, talking about random things and drinking until I decided to go get changed.

-Caroline was still in the shower by the time I’d put on my PJs so I went back downstairs where I found that Grump was surprisingly awake.
+Caroline was still in the shower by the time I’d put on my PJs so I went back downstairs where I found that Grump was surprisingly awake on the couch.
 At twenty one years or so he was massively ancient for a dog, the longevity treatment kept him healthy but he didn’t have the energy he had when I had first met him anymore, spending most of his days sleeping.
 So I went to his side and gave him some much needed belly rubs.

 “Hey, everything okay?”
 I asked.